Magneseus/2501-Final-Project/README.md

 ![](https://i.imgur.com/kDmyhY0.gif)

-The physics system implemented allows for hitboxes to be made up of any number of convex polygons.
+The physics system implemented allows for hitboxes to be made up of any number of quadrilaterals and circles.
 It also uses a quadtree for increased efficiency when numerous physics entities are present in the calculations.

 You can see this visualized in the gif above:
 - purple lines -> hitbox outline